salvatorecorvaglia/accessio/SECURITY.md

 ## Security Best Practices

-When using accessio in your applications, we recommend following these security practices:
+When using Accessio in your applications, we recommend following these security practices:

 ### 🔐 Authentication & Authorization